LiamLeane/ForemanWindows/readme.md

 # Provisioning Windows With Foreman (without WDS)

 These templates are consumed by a boot.wim created using [ForemanWimScripts](https://github.com/LiamLeane/ForemanWimScripts).
-The templates are acquired when needed rather then stored as part of the wim so changes to your provisioning templates are immediately reflected in the build.
+The templates are acquired when needed rather than stored as part of the wim so changes to your provisioning templates are immediately reflected in the build.

 Task list (it's easy to miss a step):